 All three of these pedometer apps are compatible with the Apple Watch.
 They are also free on the App Store.

-- Once you download your preferred pedometer app, you have to turn on tracking for all categories in Apple’s Health app.
+- Once you download and install your preferred pedometer app, you have to turn on tracking for all categories in Apple’s Health app and allow access to your Motion & Fitness Activity data.

-- After you do this, your pedometer app syncs all the data your Health app gets from your Apple Watch.
+After you give these permissions, your pedometer app syncs all the data your Health app gets from your Apple Watch.

 If you’re worried about these pedometer apps counting both step counts from your Apple Watch and your iPhone, not a problem!